maPaydar/MagicApp/README.md

 # MagicApp
 This is an app for both web and desktop(linux, windows, mac).

-- Write same code, run on we and desktop.:)
+- Write same code, run on web and desktop.:)

 ##What is Idea ?